Community Action for Health in India (CAHI): from the National Rural Health Mission to Universal Health Coverage

 The method places emphasis on the ‘witnesses’ i.e., the participants of the seminar – the transcripts of these proceedings are converted into annotated reports and are the main output of the process.
 These seminars are supplemented with additional interviews with stakeholders.
 The research team hosted the Witness Seminars and the interviews online via Zoom owing to limitations posed by the pandemic in organising in-person events.
 These seminars were organised with participants from the civil society and the health system in Kerala at the national level.
 The final reports will be published and disseminated in collaboration with the stakeholders and stored in publicly accessible archives.

-Currently, three witness seminars have been conducted in Kerala focussing on decentralisation and health reforms under NRHM, two at the national level focussing on the community accountability mechanisms operationalised under the aegis of NRHM, and a few parallel one-on-one interviews to supplement these group seminars.
+Currently, five witness seminars have been conducted (two at the national level and three in Kerala).
+Kerala Witness Seminars focussed on decentralisation and health reforms under NRHM, while two at the national level focused on the community accountability mechanisms operationalised under the aegis of NRHM.
+In parallel, one-on-one interviews were conducted to supplement these group seminars.
 A supplementary timeline has also been created that lays out some of the key milestones related to community action for health in India.
+These data are all now public, and being used for secondary data analysis.